-When exploring vaping with children, MCPs as young as eight years old could list the names of vape flavours, but none of them could explain the long-term effects, and some of them even thought vaping was a healthy choice.
+When exploring vaping with children, Members of Children's Parliament as young as eight years old could list the names of vape flavours, but none of them could explain the long-term effects.
+Some of them even thought vaping was a healthy choice.
 Children want to learn about the risks of vaping in a relatable way, for example from ex-users.